Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Approach

-where $j_i$ denotes the index of $k_i$ in the reconstruction head vocabulary, $\bm{p}_i[j_i]$ denotes the $j_i$-th scalar in the vector $\bm{p}_i$.
+where $j_i$ denotes the index of $k_i$ in the reconstruction head vocabulary, and $\bm{p}_i[j_i]$ denotes the $j_i$-th scalar in the vector $\bm{p}_i$.
 Please note that the vocabulary of the reconstruction head does not need to be the same as the vocabulary of the LLM.

-The remaining $n$ activations $\bm{G}_{n:m+n}$ are used to predict task-dependent labels.
-Assume the downstream task uses cross-entropy loss, $\mathbf{y}_i \in \{0, 1 \}^{|C|} $ is the associated label with $\mathbf{y}_j$ denotes the label for the $j$-th class, and $|C|$ is the number of classes.
-The objective function of the downstream task is formally described as
+The remaining $n$ activations $\bm{G}_{l+m:l+m+n}$ are used to predict task-dependent labels.
+Assume the downstream task is a multi-class classification task, where $y_j \in \{0, 1\}$ is the label for the $j$-th class and $|C|$ is the number of classes.
+The predicted probability distribution $\bm{q} \in \mathbb{R}^{|C|}$ is defined as